LuizAVManoel/oculus_extinguisher/README.md

 <li> Then we'll apply the inpainting algorithm on the masked and colored image (to be obtained).</li>

 </ol>

 <br/>

+### Input details
-<p> On the table bellow we show the details of each image we are going to use on this project:</p>
+<p> On the table bellow we show the details of each image we are going to use on this project.
+We altered them in order to satisfy our needs.</p>

 | Image name | Image format | Dimensions | Color Model | Channel Size |
 |:--:|:--:|:--:|:--:|:--:|